 Many attempts have been made, some more successful than others, some much better looking than others and some smarter than others.
 But for those looking to take the smartwatch plunge, you've come to the right place.
 We have rounded up the best out there that we have had the pleasure of reviewing in full.

-If you want to know how well Android Wear works with iPhone before picking the smartwatch right for you, you can read our separate feature and if you are only interested in Android Wear smartwatches, we have a separate feature for that too.
+This feature covers smartwatches on various platforms, from Android Wear to WatchOS.
+If you want to know how well Android Wear works with iPhone before picking the smartwatch right for you, you can read our separate feature and if you are only interested in Android Wear smartwatches or only the Apple Watch options to you, we have separate features for those too.

 Our top recommendation

 Here's our recommendation for the best all round smartwatch on the market.

 The Apple Watch Series 3 takes all the features introduced on the Series 2 model and adds more power and capabilities, including the option of 4G connectivity.
 With built-in GPS, a more capable processor, water-resistance and a much greater focus on fitness than the Series 1, the Apple Watch Series 3 has stacks of potential.

 Over the last three years the Apple Watch has improved to offer plenty - and the Series 3 is the current pinnacle of that.
 From notifications and Apple Pay, to heart-rate monitoring and fitness tracking; it can also act as a remote to control your HomeKit smarthome devices, quickly unlock your Mac or make and receive calls without your phone.
 The Apple Watch Series 3 is so much more than just a pretty smartwatch.
 It's a smartwatch with a purpose.